-Looked like a bit of garden art, but actually some mud which was left behind by the tractor to dry. |
+Looked like a bit of garden art,

 The MicroFarm's hoop house will be a work horse and I plan to grow produce in it nearly year round.
 It's true, some chefs search far and wide for winter grown, hoop house spinach since the colder growing conditions produces a crisper, sweeter harvest.